 Then Jesus vanished into heaven.
 Cue the blank stares.

 The call is clear: we are to share the greatest love story ever told, to all the ends of the earth.
 And then we’re to encourage people who believe to go deeper with God.

-In the Christian life, there’s incredible pressure when it comes to evangelism and the Great Commission.
-I’ve often thought I’m not doing enough to “further the kingdom,” or have felt like I don’t have the gifting to carry out this task.
-But as Ed Stetzer says, “God gives work to us not because He needs the help, but because we need to be developed.”
-Only Christ can >build His Church, but He uses us to do it — for our benefit.
+As Christians, we can often feel under incredible pressure when it comes to evangelism and the Great Commission.
+I’ve often thought I’m not doing enough to “further the Kingdom,” or have felt like I don’t have the gifting to carry out this task.
+But as Ed Stetzer says, “God gives work to us not because he needs the help, but because we need to be developed.”
+Only Christ can >build his Church, but he uses us to do it — for our benefit.
 Stepping out and talking about Jesus is scary, but it also strengthens faith and builds character.

 Being a disciple, as I’ve mentioned before, doesn’t just stop at conversion.
-It’s understanding and obeying the teachings of Jesus.
-It’s becoming like Him in all that we do.
-As much as we need to strive to understand Jesus’ teachings on our own, we also need help from others who are more spiritually mature.
-For those who have been at this Christian thing for a while, part of the command to “make disciples” means we need to help those who are younger in their faith to grow deeper in their relationship with Jesus.
+It’s understanding and obeying the teachings of Jesus in his Spirit’s power.
+It’s being transformed by the Spirit so that we become more like him in all that we do.
+As much as we need to seek to understand Jesus’ teachings during personal timewith him, we also need help from others who are more spiritually mature than we are.
+If you have been a Christian for a while, part of the command to “make disciples” means to help those who are younger in their faith to grow deeper in their relationship with Jesus.
 And it starts with being involved in a church community.

 “An individualistic, do-it-yourself faith or ‘solo Christianity’ is guaranteed to fail,” writes Thomas Tarrants, vice president of the C.S.
 Lewis Institute.
 “That is why we must be an actively engaged member of a congregation of God’s people, where we have Christ-centered friends to walk with us and help us grow as disciples.”